-\textbf{Cross modal attacks and alignment space defenses.} Attacks targeting multiple modalities can exploit vulnerabilities in the alignment space, the shared representation across modalities, amplifying effects with minimal perturbation.
-From an information-theoretic view, these attacks compromise signal coherence.
-Future work should analyze how such perturbations propagate and develop defenses that monitor cross-modal consistency and suppress adversarial noise.
+\textbf{Alignment space defenses.} Cross-modal attacks exploit vulnerabilities in the alignment space, amplifying impact with minimal perturbations.
+These attacks compromise signal coherence.
+Future research should analyze how such perturbations propagate and develop defenses that monitor cross-modal consistency and suppress adversarial noise.